squid-cache/squid-cache.github.io/EliezerCroitoru/Drafts/MwanLB.rst

  * WAN router-1 IP1:192.168.100.1(lan-core) IP2:192.168.122.65(wan-core)
  * WAN router-2 IP1:192.168.100.2(lan-core) IP2:192.168.122.66(wan-core)
  * Internet target Server at: http://www2.ngtech.co.il/
-The scenario is that Client will try to contact www2.ngtech.co.il throw LAN-core router which will load-balance the traffic over 2 WAN connections.
+The scenario is that Client will try to contact www2.ngtech.co.il through LAN-core router which will load-balance the traffic over 2 WAN connections.

 In turn the Load-Balancing rules will be changed and there for the traffic path\flow.

-Then I will try to contact couple different Internet hosts throw the LAN-core router and we will see what is the different trafic path for each and every one of these IPs.
+Then I will try to contact couple different Internet hosts through the LAN-core router and we will see what is the different trafic path for each and every one of these IPs.